 Flower Day at Detroit’s Eastern Market

-A time-honored tradition for more than 50 years, Flower Day occurs every year on the Sunday following Mother’s Day at Detroit’s Eastern Market.
+For more than 50 years, a time-honored tradition, Flower Day occurs every year on the Sunday following Mother’s Day at Detroit’s Eastern Market.
 Regional growers will fill 15 acres with the heartiest varieties of flowers that thrive in the local area.
 If you live within driving distance, this is an opportune time to find flowers for your home garden and to ask the pros for their best green-thumb tips.

 Peonies at Nichols Arboretum